tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 @executor.post { perform } if @queue.length == 1
 ```

 If `@queue` isn't empty, the `executor` would still be in the `loop` in `perform`.
 When we mutate the `@queue` by calling the `push` method it is updated everywhere, so our `loop` will have access to the new element pushed onto the queue.
-This explains the need to `synchronize` - when mutating the state of `@queue`, we need to lock first because we could be updating it in our main thread (when we add to it by calling the method through the proxy) or in our `@executor` thread (in the `perform` loop when we `shift` elements off of the queue).
+This explains the need to `synchronize` - when mutating the state of `@queue` we need to lock first because we could be updating it in our main thread (when we add to it by calling the method through the proxy) or in our `@executor` thread (in the `perform` loop when we `shift` elements off of the queue).

 This shows how the `gen_server`-style FIFO message queue is implemented in the `Async` module.

-An `AsyncDelegator` instance has an instance variable, `@queue`, that is an array and stores everything needed to run the method called.
-This array is passed in via the `perform` method, through a thread pool, to a thread that will run the `perform` method.
-In `perform`, the thread will loop, executing the next method in the queue, until there is nothing left in the queue.
+* An `AsyncDelegator` instance has an instance variable `@queue` that is an array and stores everything needed to run the method called.
+* This array is passed in via the `perform` method via a thread pool to a thread that will eventually run our code.
+* In `perform` the thread will loop, executing the next method in the queue, until there is nothing left in the queue.

 ## I came here to see multiple threads

-So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage` and how this has resulted in no additional threads being created.
-What does it take to have a new thread spawn?
+So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage` and how this has resulted in no additional threads spawned.
+What does it take to make a new thread?

 ### Can we spawn one, now